andya17/andya17.github.io/_pages/gis.md

 ## Wildlife Corridor Reproduction Study
 I completed the following project with a classmate in the Middlebury College course Open GIScience in Fall 2023.
 We attempted to reproduce a least cost surface from a QGIS model by instead using R. We used packages such as `raster`, `stars`, and `tmap` to create an analogous workflow to the QGIS model.
 I provided CRediT roles to reflect the balance of work between the contributors at the conclusion of the report linked below.

-Access the published OSF page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/).
+Access the published Open Science Framework page, created by instructor Dr. Joseph Holler to detail the project, at [this link](https://osf.io/djp97/).

 Access my version of the report for the project at [this link](https://andya17.github.io/geog323-wildlife-corridor/).